This author is completely fascinated with history because it tells everything that happens in the past.

 Who would have thought that parties held in nightclubs would burn alive it’s staffs, performers and visitors?
-Who would have thought that a place where people enjoyed the most will became the worst place they’ve visited?
+Who would have thought that a place where people enjoyed the most will become the worst place they’ve visited?
 Who would have thought that a happy night would turn into a tragic event that no one could ever imagine?

 10. The Station nightclub fire